Dimensional-Icebreaker/Dimensional-Icebreaker.github.io/README.md

 # Ribesh- Joshi

 Welcome to My Digital Domain!
-This project is a personal website built using a Flask web application, and served with Gunicorn, WSGI, and Nginx.
+This project is a personal website built using a Flask web application

 ## Key Features:
 - **Dynamic Content:**